Chapter 24 (Legion): Plot

 Daniel Debussy (Keir O'Donnell) is traveling in a van, protected by Vermillion.
 The van is intercepted by David (Dan Stevens), who kills the Vermillion and confronts him, restoring all of his lost memories to reveal the location of Switch (Lauren Tsai).
 After Daniel confirms that she is on an airship, David erases all of Daniel's memories.

-David returns to his cult, looking for Lenny (Aubrey Plaza).
-Lenny, affected by the time demons, claims that David is to blame for everything wrong with her.
+David returns to his cult, killing many when he can't find Lenny (Aubrey Plaza).
+Lenny, affected by the time demons, claims that David is to blame for the death of her girlfriend and unborn child as well as everything wrong with her.
 She refuses to hear to David's plans to change the past, and stabs herself in the neck, dying after blood loss.
-At the airship, Switch is given an hibernation chamber to avoid David.
+At the airship, Switch is given a hibernation chamber to avoid David.
 However, Division 3 is still concerned that David could teleport to their airship.
 Ptonomy (Jeremie Harris) then decides to elevate the airship and send it to outer space, where David cannot reach them.
 Despite Farouk (Navid Negahban) opposing the decision, Division 3 order the airship to reach space.

 Alone, Farouk telepathically communicates with David, provoking him into finding their location.
 With his cultists, David infiltrates the airship, killing most of the soldiers.
 David finds Clark (Hamish Linklater) and throws him into the space, killing him.
 He then finds Syd (Rachel Keller) in her bedroom, telling her that Farouk informed him and that he plans to change the past.
 Syd acknowledges that they were manipulated by Farouk and claims she still loves him.
 She touches him, swapping bodies.

 Now in David's body, Syd distracts some of the cultists so Kerry (Amber Midthunder) can kill them.
 However, David's alternate versions in his mind torment Syd, proclaiming themselves as "Legion".
 They take control of the body, wipe Syd's memories and bring David back to his body.
-David finds Syd in her chamber, but is stopped by Farouk, who mocks him.
-David manages to get Switch to take up, and she sends Farouk through a doorway, sending him to "the time between the time".
+David finds Switch in her chamber, but is stopped by Farouk, who mocks him.
+David manages to get Switch to wake up, and she sends Farouk through a doorway, sending him to "the time between the time".
 Switch is disturbed by David's nature of killing, but he convinces her to join him in his new plan to undo everything, telling her that he has a new plan in mind.